Free Province of Guayaquil: Military geopolitics of independence and Protective Division of Quito

 The Guayaquil revolutionaries were convinced that their first objective should be the liberation of the Quito mountain range and they advanced, defeating the royalists, on November 9, in the Battle of Camino Real near Guaranda.
-According to some historical studies, it can be deduced that the rulers of the already sovereign Province of Guayaquil probably aspired to the creation of an independent republic in the territories of the Real Audiencia of Quito (to which the Province belonged), under the name of "Republic of Quito" and they aspired that their capital would be Santiago de Guayaquil.
-However, and like other considerations regarding the independence of Guayaquil, there is no unanimous opinion among historians.
+According to some historical studies, it can be deduced that the rulers of the already sovereign Province of Guayaquil probably aspired to create an independent Republic in the territories of the Real Audiencia of Quito, to which the Province belonged, under the name of "Republic of Quito" and they aspired that their capital would be Santiago de Guayaquil.
+However there is no unanimous opinion among historians.

 The State of Guayaquil, for continental statesmen and American military strategists of the time, had no place in the post-independence political order.
 This was probably also foreseen by the members of the Junta, who had told both Simón Bolívar and José de San Martín that the Province would be added to any of the States that were to be organized after the chaos of the independence campaigns.
 What they asked was that they be allowed to choose.

 In any case, without the independence of the territories of the Real Audiencia, the very independence of the nascent state of Guayaquil could not be certain.
 This was stated by the Venezuelan officer León de Febres-Cordero (who participated in the independence), quoted by José de Villamil:

-General Antonio José de Sucre arrived in Guayaquil with a Colombian support force of 700 armed and equipped men in August 1821, and fought alongside the people of Guayaquil against the Spanish who were still endangering the independence of the province in the Yaguachi are (current province of Guayas).
+General Antonio José de Sucre arrived in Guayaquil with a Colombian support force of 700 armed and equipped men in August 1821 and fought alongside the people of Guayaquil against the Spanish who were still endangering the independence of the province Yaguachi (current province of Guayas).
 The Guayaquil-Colombian coalition commanded by Sucre triumphed in the Battle of Yaguachi, definitively ensuring the independence of the Free Province of Guayaquil.
 After the victory, Sucre asked the people of Guayaquil for help to complete the emancipation of the other departments that made up the Real Audiencia and bring independence to Cuenca and Quito, a process that Olmedo supported from start to finish.

 For this purpose, the Guayaquil government established the Protective Division of Quito with 1,500 men.
 Together with the Colombian armies, they attacked the royalist troops established in the Audiencia and completed total emancipation on May 24, 1822, in the Battle of Pichincha, where the flag of Guayaquil was waved next to the banners of the Gran Colombian state.